sybrew/the-seo-framework/readme.txt

 	* Resolved PHP warning when editing a user with editor capabilities on the primary network's site via WordPress Multisite user-edit interface.
 	* The `<font>` tag is deprecated, so we updated the tag and its to `<span>` in the debug panels.
 		* These Easter eggs were fun while they lasted.
+	* Resolved an issue where Post Type Archive metadata could still be obtained after the post type is set to not be supported by TSF.
 * **Option notes:**
 	* For option index `autodescription-site-settings` (constant `THE_SEO_FRAMEWORK_SITE_OPTIONS`):
 		* **Added:**